TylerBackman/BicBin/README.md

 This R package is based on the BicBin algorithm published by Miranda van Uitert, Wouter Meuleman, and Lodewyk Wessels.
+It makes use of the R packages foreach, doMC, and doRNG to find biclusters in parallel across a large number of CPU cores.

 If you use this software please cite the following paper:
 Biclustering sparse binary genomic data.